Harish-Chandra bimodules for type A rational Cherednik algebras

-For example, the regular $H_{c}$-bimodule is HC.
+For example, the algebra $H_{c}$ itself with diagonal action is a HC $H_{c}$-bimodule.
+We will refer to this as the \emph{regular bimodule}.
+Note that its sub-bimodules are precisely the two-sided ideals of $H_{c}$.
 Also, finite-dimensional $(H_{c}, H_{c'})$-bimodules, if they exist, are HC.
 We will denote by $\HC(c,c')$ the category of Harish-Chandra $(H_{c}, H_{c'})$-bimodules.
-We remark that subquotients an extensions of HC bimodules are HC.
+We remark that subquotients and extensions of HC bimodules are HC.
 Below, we will see that $\HC(c,c')$ is actually equivalent to the category of modules over a finite-dimensional algebra.
 The following are basic results on HC bimodules.

 \begin{lemma} Let $B \in \HC(c,c')$.
-Then: \begin{enumerate} \item $B$ is finitely generated as a left $H_{c}$-module; as a right $H_{c'}$-module; and as a $S(\fh)^{W} \otimes S(\fh^{*})^{W \opp}$-module, where the superscript \lq$\opp$\rq \, means that the corresponding algebra acts on the right, \cite[Lemma 3.3]{BEG_do}. \item If $B' \in \HC(c', c'')$, then $B \otimes_{H_{c'}} B' \in \HC(c,c'')$, \cite[Lemma 8.3]{BEG_do}. \item If $M \in \cO_{c'}$, then $B \otimes_{H_{c'}} M \in \cO_{c}$, \cite[Proposition 3.1]{losev_derived}. \item The bimodule $B$ has finite length, \cite[Corollary 6.3.3]{ginzburg} \end{enumerate} \end{lemma}
+Then: \begin{enumerate} \item $B$ is finitely generated as a left $H_{c}$-module, as a right $H_{c'}$-module, and as a $S(\fh)^{W} \otimes S(\fh^{*})^{W \opp}$-module, where the superscript \lq$\opp$\rq \, means that the corresponding algebra acts on the right, \cite[Lemma 3.3]{BEG_do}. \item If $B' \in \HC(c', c'')$, then $B \otimes_{H_{c'}} B' \in \HC(c,c'')$, \cite[Lemma 8.3]{BEG_do}. \item If $M \in \cO_{c'}$, then $B \otimes_{H_{c'}} M \in \cO_{c}$, \cite[Proposition 3.1]{losev_derived}. \item The bimodule $B$ has finite length, \cite[Corollary 6.3.3]{ginzburg} \end{enumerate} \end{lemma}